sourcecred/docs/culture/review_culture.md

 proposing the change.
 This is true especially when you quite disagree with the change itself.
 It's fine to express strong beliefs that a change is misguided, but you shouldn't make the contributor feel belittled.

+### Consider "nit-and-approve"

+Some proposed changes look mostly good at a high level right off the bat, requiring only local, targeted suggestions.
+Consider approving such changes on your first review.
+You can still leave comments requesting changes from the author.
+This implies that the author of the change should feel free to merge the change once they've addressed your concerns.
+This is especially useful when the comments are uncontroversial, like typo fixes.
+The reviewer doesn't have to wait for you to take another look at the change and "officially" approve it before they can merge it and move on.

+Note that this requires a degree of trust.
+A reviewer should merge a change only once they believe in good faith that all comments really have been resolved, and that the author of each comment thread would not be surprised by how the feedback was received and incorporated.
+As a change author, it can be helpful for you to respond to all comments indicating how you addressed them.
+(In many cases, this is evident, and the comment can just say, "Done.")
+If you prefer not to incorporate some suggestion that wasn't intended to be optional, you should probably continue the discussion rather than merging immediately.

 ### Limit nit-picking